 Con – Crime Can Be a Concern

 The term “Sin City” is a double-edged sword.
-While Las Vegas isn’t the mafia town that it used to be, crime can still be a problem, particularly in the rougher neighborhoods.
-The tourist areas are usually well lit and patrolled by the police, but once you get off the beaten path, you might have to worry due to the neighborhood you’re in.
+While Las Vegas isn’t the mafia town that it used to be, crime can still be a problem, particularly in the rougher neighbourhoods.
+The tourist areas are usually well lit and patrolled by the police, but once you get off the beaten path, you might have to worry due to the neighbourhood you’re in.
 As in numerous cities, the most common crimes are petty ones, though they are still reeling from Las Vegas mass shooting at the Mandalay Bay Hotel.

 Pro – Plenty of Sunshine

 In average, Las Vegas boasts approximately 300 days of sunshine a year.
 If you’re tired of constant drizzle, downpours, tornadoes, or even hurricanes, this might be the place for you.
 There’s a reason why Las Vegas is a popular retirement area: For those looking for a place to golf away their Golden Years, you can’t find any other place better.
 And that doesn’t mean that it’s constantly hot.
 At night, you can expect the desert to become pleasantly cool.
 Whether you enjoy sunbathing or simply like the idea of a little less rain, the climate is perfect for you.

 Con – Underemployment and Unemployment